kokoscript/loopy-desktop/README.md

 In the case that the basic X11 cursors *still* don't show up, edit the .theme files in `/etc/X11/cursors`, clearing the value of `Inherits` for each as before.

+### WINE programs

+Wine can make use of older Windows themes through `winecfg`.
+A [version of the Loopy colorscheme I made for Windows](https://kokoscript.com/depot/themes/kokoscript-loopy.Theme) appears to work nicely with it.
+Once you've downloaded it, open the "Desktop Integration" tab, click "Install Theme...", and browse to the theme file.

 ## That's it!

 If you have any suggestions or problems (**after reading everything here**), feel free to open an issue.
 If you have any *improvements*, feel free to open a PR.
 Comments can be left anywhere that isn't the issues page.
 Please.